hasitanalluri/mlgroupproject/Pre-Analysis_Plan.md

 (djx3rn): Besides the above, if it actually does end up failing.
 We might have run into problems with having unpredictable variables in the model, badly measured data, and the problem of not having domain knowledge when creating models.

 ### Feature Engineering
+We will engineer features such as rolling 7-day averages of hospitalizations to smooth out reporting noise and add temporal context.
+We’ll also compute ratios like percent of beds used and percent of beds occupied by COVID-19 patients.
+If classification thresholds are too noisy day-to-day, we may binarize labels based on smoothed indicators or quantiles.
+We will explore correlations among numeric features to identify redundancy and apply **PCA** if needed.
+Categorical variables, such as state names (if included), may be one-hot encoded or used to group observations for stratified analysis.

 ### Results Presentation

+We will present our results through a combination of tables and visualizations.
+Regression models will be evaluated with \( R^2 \), RMSE, and residual plots; classification results will include confusion matrices and F1 scores.
+We will use bar charts to show feature importances, line plots to show hospital utilization trends over time, and scatter plots or heatmaps to reveal correlations.
+If time permits, we may explore how our model predictions change over time or vary by region, adding depth to our analysis.